SneezyG/robocorp/README.md

 rcc run
 ```

-And you can change the default value for robot arguments in automate.py which is in the corp directory.
+And you can change the default value for bot arguments in automate.py which is in the corp directory.

 ```bash
 bot = Bot("https://news.yahoo.com/", phrase, topic, page)